HassanSherwani/NLP-Natural-Language-Processing-/Custom_Named-Entity/readme.md

 # Problem Statement

+We aim to extract key information from text data.
+Information is in form of entities.

+# Solution

-To create customized Entity Ruler pipelines to extract information
+For this, we need to create customized Entity Ruler pipelines using pre-trained Spacy model

+# Results

-- Results : We have used visualization for showing outcome of our model by using Displacy.
+We have used visualization for showing outcome of our model by using Displacy.

+# Evaluation

-- Evaluation : For evaluating our mode, we have used beam confidence score.
+For evaluating our mode, we have used beam confidence score.

 # Content